 2. Increased Design Flexibility

-Injection molding process offers designers far greater design flexibility when molding a plastic part than with other molding processes.
+The injection molding process offers designers far greater design flexibility when molding a plastic part than with other processes.

-The unique design demands of medical molded parts, tools, and equipment require a production process that can handle the intricate designs requirements of healthcare applications.
+The unique design demands of medical molded parts, tools, and equipment require a production process that can handle the intricate design requirements of healthcare applications.

 Design flexibility in injection molding enables designers to meet such quality standards and produce medical devices in high-volume for the increased demand.